 The State of New York Mortgage Agency (the Agency) is a public benefit corporation of the State of New York (the State) created by statute in 1970 and for financial reporting purposes is a component unit of the State.
-The purpose of the Agency is to make mortgages available to low and moderate income first- time homebuyers and to other qualifying homebuyers through its various mortgage programs.
+The purpose of the Agency is to make mortgages available to low and moderate income first-time homebuyers and to other qualifying homebuyers through its various mortgage programs.
 The Agency provides mortgage insurance for qualifying real property loans.
 In addition, credit support is provided for obligations of the Convention Center Development Corporation through its Mortgage insurance Program, in exchange for a one-time fee received by the Agency in fiscal year 2006.
 Under State statutes, the Agency's operating provisions are subject to periodic legislative renewal.
 The Agency is exempt from Federal, State and local income taxes.
 In April 2009, the Agency's statutory authority to purchase education loans was updated and expanded in order to permit the Agency to work with the New York State Higher Education Services Corporation (HESC) in developing a new program to offer education loans to eligible students attending colleges and universities in New York State (Student Loan Program).
+The bonds issued by the Agency to fund the Student Loan Program were redeemed in full on March 26, 2021.
 The financial statements of the Agency include the accounts of the respective bondholder funds as well as the Mortgage Insurance Fund, Student Loan Program and the General Operating Fund.